 What: Where other Chinese restaurants in London may look to diversify and modernise their menus, Royal China Club knows its strength is in its classics.
 These comforting, familiar dishes are elevated by the use of the very best ingredients – caviar, scallops, foie gras and Wagyu beef – giving diners a really special experience.
 Softshell crab is a must-have, with its crunchy coating and spicy salt and pepper seasoning, while crispy Iberican pork belly was faultless on our visit.

 RedFarm, Covent Garden

-What: Originally hailing from New York RedFarm give everything a playful twist, for a Chinese food experience in a convivial setting.
+What: Originally hailing from New York RedFarm gives everything a playful twist, for a Chinese food experience in a convivial setting.
 Take the signature dumplings, for instance, which are naturally tinted with four different colours and dotted with sesame seed ‘eyes’ to resemble Pac-Man ghosts.
-Elsewhere on the menu you’ll find indulgently fatty pork belly bao and crispy chilli beef that strikes the strived-for perfect balance of acidity and sweetness.
-With one of our coveted Silver awards we think this is up there with the best restaurants in the area – and well worth a visit.
+Elsewhere on the menu, you’ll find indulgently fatty pork belly bao and crispy chilli beef that strikes the strived-for perfect balance of acidity and sweetness.
+With one of our coveted silver awards we think this is up there with the best restaurants in the area – and well worth a visit.

 Where: 9 Russell Street, WC2B 5HZ

 Book Now: RedFarm

 What: Despite having opened over 50 years ago Mr Chow still remains relevant thanks to its fine-dining approach.
 As much an institution as a restaurant at this stage Mr Chow attracts a well-heeled crowd who are happy to pay its quite substantial prices in return for a guarantee of some of the city’s best Chinese food.
 Sticky glazed prawns are a favourite of ours, along with minced chicken wraps that are salty and spicy with every bite.
 And if you need any more of an excuse to visit, just know that there’s a dessert trolley.